jonnonz1/nz-statute-book/acts/public/1993/biosecurity-act-1993.md

 (1) Nothing in section 37 authorises a port operator to require any user of a port— (a) to use or patronise facilities under the operator's control; or (b) to contribute, directly or indirectly, towards the expense of operating facilities under the operator's control that the user has not used or patronised.
-(2) No operator of a port may wilfully or recklessly represent that the port is an approved place of first arrival for any craft other than craft specified in the approval.
+(2) No operator of a port May wilfully or recklessly represent that the port is an approved place of first arrival for any craft other than craft specified in the approval.
-(3) No operator may wilfully or recklessly represent that the port is an approved place of first arrival where no approval has been given or an approval has been suspended or revoked.
+(3) No operator May wilfully or recklessly represent that the port is an approved place of first arrival where no approval has been given or an approval has been suspended or revoked.

 ### 37D Director-General to consult chief executives
 The Director-General must not take any action under sections 37, 37A, or 37B without consulting the chief executives of—